Let's go through the three popular investing apps in Australia right now.

 Fees are due each month and charged from the balance in your account.

 Raiz also has a rewards program.
 You buy something through the apps from one provider and a percentage of that purchase gets sent back to your account.
 I never use this or think about it but know some people who have done well utilising this.
+Things like surveys or cashback from online stores are pretty common rewards included.

 - Investing automatically either by a set amount or by rounding up your purchases